BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 If it has a rubber O-ring, it also needs to be undamaged.

-Regulator Gas Pressure
+BBQ Gas Bottle Regulator Pressure

 The LPG is stored under pressure as a liquid in your BBQ gas bottle.